Nonlinear Gravitational Radiation Reaction: Failed Tail, Memories & Squares: Abraham-Lorentz conservative effects

 \eeq The overall factor of $1/2$ difference with respect to the in-in result in~\eqref{eq:SRRinin} is due to the symmetry of the diagram, and in the last step we used \eqref{absw}.
 The reader will immediately notice that, provided the time derivatives of the dipole term are real functions of time (as expected from Coulomb-like interactions) the real part of the above in-out effective action vanishes, which is consistent with the fact that there is no conservative contribution at leading order in the radiation-reaction force.
 (The imaginary part, on the other hand, directly leads to the well-known dipole emission formula: $P \sim \bd^{(2)}\cdot \bd^{(2)}$, as expected from the optical theorem~\cite{Porto:2016pyg}.)
 We can, nonetheless, obtain an acceleration using the generalized Euler-Lagrangian equations \cite{Galley:2014wla},

 and we get

-The fact that the leading radiation-reaction force is imaginary is a consequence of the fact that radiative effects dissipative energy at leading order, and therefore, from the decomposition of the retarded Green's function into a Feynman term plus a {\it cut} \cite{Kalin:2022hph}, only the latter contributes.
+The fact that the leading radiation-reaction force is imaginary is a consequence of the fact that radiative effects dissipative energy at leading order, and therefore, from the decomposition of the retarded Green's function into Feynman plus a {\it reactive} term \cite{Kalin:2022hph}, only the latter contributes.
 However, that is no longer the case at second order, as we demonstrate in what follows.
 4pt

 To obtain the radiation-reaction-square effects, we replace the second derivatives in~\eqref{eq:FRR} with the very same acceleration, yielding

 We invoke again the Poincar\'e-Bertrand theorem \cite{Davies:1990fe,Davies:1996gee} (see \eqref{pbthm}) and exchange the order of integration, yielding